CompileArtisan/website/src/content/blog/paste-cat.md

 and professional skills.
 This near-permanent setup of mine remained untouched until I looked into the laptops of two people: [Adithya Nair](https://adithyanair.com/) and [Varun Adhitya G B](https://github.com/varunadhityagb/).

+Varun began to run Arch Linux and set up Hyprland on it.
+This was when I first understood the concept of compositors and window managers.
+I came across Adithya&rsquo;s setup, and he ran Hyprland on Fedora.
+I was quite fascinated by their work, but definitely didn&rsquo;t convince me to make the switch.
+I remained steadfast in sticking with Windows, thanks to how it does exactly what I need, the way I want it to.
+What they did convince me in though, was switching my editor.
+Adithya compelled me to start using the Vim editor, as that would truly capitalize on my typing speed.
+I used Neovim (LazyVim) on PowerShell.
+I loved Vim motions and I sought to use it as my primary code editor.
+I deeply enjoyed customizing it and in this process there were several shortcomings (I don&rsquo;t quite remember them right now).
+I was fed up of people online comparing it to Emacs, which is what Adithya uses.
+On learning that Doom Emacs on `evil-mode`, is an excellent alternative to Neovim, my next mission was clear: get Emacs on Windows.
+I&rsquo;m sorry for what I&rsquo;m about to say, but I ran Doom Emacs on WSL.
+I just pretended like the start-up time of 20 seconds didn&rsquo;t matter to me.
+Ever since, Adithya has been my goto guide for this.

+On setting up LSPs and whatnot, Doom Emacs had completely replaced Visual Studio Code for me.
+Emacs is more than just a code editor.
+It&rsquo;s a text editor which can replace Microsoft Word if you use `.org` files.
+This is definitely not a popular file format, but you can export it as anything you&rsquo;d like: `.tex`, `.pdf`, `.md`, `.html`, and so on.
+Having to both code, and write documents in the same place has changed the way I work with my computer.
+Here at college, we are required to write papers to submit and present in IEEE conferences.
+While Emacs is an amazing editor for writing in LaTeX directly, you could use an org-template which ensures a LaTeX export in the IEEE format.
+The blog you&rsquo;re reading right now, is an Org document too!

+<a id="org6db46d6"></a>

+# Final Move and Final Thoughts

+I&rsquo;ve been influenced thoroughly, and I&rsquo;ve definitely taken inspiration from my peers.
+I&rsquo;ve always wanted to use my laptop unlike anybody else.
+The way I use my laptop is always backed up by my research.
+A YouTube video or a random article on the internet only tells me what I can change; it doesn&rsquo;t tell me how.
+This is just the way I like it, as &ldquo;how&rdquo; is left to me and my experiments.
+In college, my inspiration has changed from YouTubers to actual people I see every day.
+But again, they&rsquo;re inspiration, not instruction manuals.
+I strive to keep them that way, as this keeps me from thinking I&rsquo;m a copycat.
+I take bits and pieces from everywhere, and paste them into my workflow, such that it works for *me*.
+I&rsquo;m a &ldquo;pastecat&rdquo; of sorts as I paste something from somewhere and play around with whatever I&rsquo;ve got.
+The experimental aspect involved with my setup is primarily in finding new things for my configuration files for Doom Emacs, and adopting new shortcuts.
+The org-template for the IEEE template was a direct lift from another website, but my choice of pasting this, is an experiment I own.
+We&rsquo;re all building on top of each other’s foundations, and we must take pride in it.

+Oh and here&rsquo;s a twist: I **did** switch to Fedora completetely 🙂.
+I&rsquo;m an ardent GNOME user and have found myself quite comfortable with the GUI.
+I don&rsquo;t see myself switching to Hyprland anytime soon, because I have capped my time to just getting things done instead of tweaking things endlessly.
+Because now, I&rsquo;ve made myself another established setup.
+Let&rsquo;s see if something else fascinates me.